jamesdbrock/jamesdbrock/README.md

       </dl>
     </td>
     <td>
-      <h3><em>The best way to deal with the problems of heap memory is to not use heap memory at all.
+      <h3><em>The best way to deal with the problems of heap memory is to not use heap memory.
 If possible, use
         only stack memory.</em></h3>
       <hr/>
       <dl>